Steve Fox (footballer): Wrexham

-He spent nearly four years with Wrexham, during which time he helped the club to reach the Fifth Round of the FA Cup on two occasions and scored in the final of the Welsh Cup in 1979, in which Wrexham lost to Shrewsbury Town on aggregate.
+He spent nearly four years with Wrexham, during which time he helped the club to reach the fifth round of the FA Cup on two occasions and scored in the final of the Welsh Cup in 1979, in which Wrexham lost to Shrewsbury Town on aggregate.
 He also played and scored for the club in the European Cup Winners' Cup.
 At the end of the 1980–81 season he was voted the club's Player of the Year.
-However he was allowed to leave the club due to pressing financial problems at Wrexham.
+However, he was allowed to leave the club due to pressing financial problems at Wrexham.
 In 2008, the sports editor of the Wrexham Evening Leader selected Fox as a substitute in his "greatest Wrexham team ever".

 Port Vale

 Fox joined Port Vale in October 1982 after being signed by manager John McGrath as a replacement for the outgoing Mark Chamberlain.
+On 29 January 1983, he claimed three assists and scored the other goal in a 4–1 win over Mansfield Town at Vale Park.
 He was a regular first-team player in 1982–83, scoring three goals in 35 games, and was included in the PFA select Fourth Division team for that season as the "Valiants" were promoted in third place.
 He also was a regular the following season, scoring three goals in 47 games, but issued a transfer request and left on a free transfer.
-He had fallen out with new boss John Rudge, though he later admitted his regret at leaving Vale Park.
+He had fallen out with new boss John Rudge, though he later admitted his regret at leaving the club.
 Rudge said that he "was a skilful wide man who would always create a lot of chances".

-Later career

 Fox followed John McGrath to Chester City in 1984–85 and 1985–86, although he would not feature for the club again after the opening game of the latter campaign against Halifax Town.
 His contract was terminated in October 1985 after an argument with new manager Harry McNally.
-This marked the end of his professional career and he moved into Non-League football with Rhyl (of the Northern Premier League), Llangollen and former club Tamworth.
+This marked the end of his professional career and he moved into non-League football with Rhyl (of the Northern Premier League), Llangollen and former club Tamworth.